Hitman (1998 film): Plot

 Back at Lo's apartment, Lo comes clean with Fu: Years ago, he had met Uncle Leung, and in talking with him learned the old man was a veteran whose entire family was killed by the Japanese during the Second Sino-Japanese War.
-Now Leung wanted vengeance on his family's murderers, but the only wealth he possessed were the promissory notes.
+Now Leung wanted vengeance on his family's murderers, but the only wealth he possessed were the aforementioned promissory notes.
 Taking pity on him, Lo told Leung to hold onto the notes and, in the event of the murder of the Japanese man he wanted dead, cash them in and forward the money to his bank account.
 Lo had only recently learned that Tsukamoto was the man Leung wanted to have killed, and once the crime lord had been assassinated by the King of Killers, Leung had done what Lo asked and forwarded the money from the notes to Lo's bank account.
 This had created a paper trail that implicated Lo as the King.

 Before Fu and Lo can plan further, their apartment is suddenly attacked by two bounty hunters.
 They are able to barely escape, and Lo makes plans to disappear to mainland China.
 Before they leave however, they decide to attend Kiki's graduation party.
 At the event, Fu once again meets Inspector Chan and deduces that the inspector is actually the real King when he slips that he knows Lo is not really the wanted assassin.
 Fu and Lo then go to Eiji's penthouse to meet Martin, where Fu shoots Lo and demands to cash in on the bounty.
 Martin however informs them that Eiji has changed the terms of the fund so that no matter who kills the King, he will be the one who receives the money.

 A massive fight ensues in the penthouse and soon Inspector Chan arrives as the King to help Fu and Lo.
 They are able to kill Eiji and all of his men, leaving Martin to rewrite the terms of the fund.
 Later, they are seen together, dividing up the money and discussing their future plans.
 Chan retires, and recruits Fu to act as the new King.